 Community Prosperity: Strives to show a strong correlation between health and economic prosperity, thus the more economically stable a community is the healthier its residents will be

 The team is currently seeking sponsorship from companies and partners to contribute to its upcoming event, Jurupa Valley Small Business Summit & Expo, being held on November 14, 2017 at the Country Village, 4pm-7:30pm.
 This is a great opportunity to encourage Jurupa Valley residents to shop locally and be involved in the contribution that will benefit the community economically.
-The event will include a ceremony, followed with a mixer, with speakers whose fortes are advertisement, finance, social media, and marketing.
+The event will include a ceremony, followed by a mixer, with speakers whose fortes are finance, social media, and marketing.
 All information given will be a great opportunity to learn about your business can expand and become more successful!

 Arts & Recreation: Sending out healthy messages through creativity.

 "Little free library” visuals and information on how to register for a little library, where they will be located, and how to get started on decorating will be provided at the Community Health Fair.
 FREE books will be given away to serve the purpose of a "Little Free Library" experience to all attendees.Rock painting will also be taking place; you could decide which message will be printed on your freshly painted rock!

 The NEOP team is inviting the community to come out and be part of their mural event, encouraging the younger population (8-12 years of age) to help paint this mural, Agate Park on October 7th, 2017, 8am -2pm.
 Three walls will be painted with healthy messages: “Get active, drink water, live better"!